finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## DeletePropertyFromTransaction

-> DeletedEntityResponse DeletePropertyFromTransaction (string scope, string code, string transactionId, string transactionPropertyKey)
+> DeletedEntityResponse DeleteTransactions (string scope, string code, List<string> transactionIds)

 [EARLY ACCESS] Delete property from transaction

-Delete a single property value from a single transaction in a transaction portfolio.
+Delete one or more transactions from the specified transaction portfolio.

 ### Example